The

 and the details of how to buy are shown below.

-The kit is also available on various online
+also available on various online marketplaces, where

-marketplaces, where overseas shipping options are
+overseas shipping options are available to some

-available to some countries.
+countries.
 Please see Usefulcomponents

-/ HJW Electronics Online Marketplace Introduction
+/ HJW Electronics Online Marketplaces

-This is a small crystal radio which
+This is a small crystal

-page first before starting out.
+right through the page first before starting out.

 How To Build The Radio

-Here is the electronic schematic diagram.
-If you're familiar
+Here is the electronic schematic

-with electronics this will be helpful.
-If not, you can
+diagram.
+If you're familiar with electronics this will be

-just look at the pictures to build the kit.
-In addition to the
+build the kit.
+In addition to the parts provided in the

-parts provided in the picture you will need a screwdriver for
+picture you will need a screwdriver for the terminal block,

-the terminal block, some pliers, some wire cutters and some
+some pliers, some wire cutters and some form of wire stripper.

-form of wire stripper.
-To make the paper tubes for the coils
+To make the paper tubes for the coils you will need some

-you will need some paper, glue, scissors and sticky tape.
+paper, glue, scissors and sticky tape.

 Schematic Diagram - Click To